tangentnetworks/tangent-networks-utm/README.md

 >
 > This software is provided "as is", without warranty of any kind, express or implied.
 The authors and contributors accept no responsibility or liability for any damage, data loss, system instability, or other adverse outcomes arising from its use.
 It is not intended for general use outside this project or closely related derivative systems.
 Use at your own risk.

-> [!NOTE]
-> Back up your existing system configuration before installation, including `/etc/rc.local`, `/etc/httpd.conf`, `/etc/hostname.*`, `/etc/mygate`, `/etc/syslog.conf`, `/etc/newsyslog.conf`, `/etc/rc.conf.local`, `/etc/rc`, `/etc/pf.conf`, and related files.
-While the installer incorporates safeguards, an independent backup remains the most reliable recovery mechanism.

-A Unified Threat Management platform built on OpenBSD 7.8 / 7.9.
+A Unified Threat Management platform built on OpenBSD 7.9.
 Self-hosted, open source (BSD 3-Clause), zero cloud dependency.

 This is not a wrapper around an existing firewall distribution.
 It is a ground-up implementation of a privilege-separated UTM stack with a browser-based management interface, written on top of a stock OpenBSD install.
 Every component -- the boot orchestration, the WebUI, the inspection chain, the privilege separation model, the log rotation framework -- is purpose-built for this platform.